dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/3_dev_05_diagnostics.md

 Many times perfectly valid YAML still produces a manifest that causes issues when we upload the extension to Dynatrace or later when it tries to execute.
-Many of these situations can be caught early and the Copilot aims to bring these to light so you can fix them and reduce the number of deployment attempts.
+Many of these situations can be caught early and the add-on aims to bring these to light so you can fix them and reduce the number of deployment attempts.

 ## How do diagnostics work in VS Code?